Home

 She also offers her jewelry classes across the US.

-Please check out her site for further details.
+Please check out her site for further details

-Return From Glass Jewelry Bubbles To the Glassworks
+Return From Liquid Stringer To The Glassworks